vhawkxi/My-FCND-Motion-Planning/README Motion Planning.md

 ---

-## Different Approuch : Using the Staistcal Planning option
+## Different Approach : Using the Statistical Planning option

 ``` Python
         # ============================================================================